 Can you spray your roses with chemicals to get rid of greenfly?

 No, you cannot.
-This is not a good idea because it will harm your plants and make them more susceptible to other diseases and pests.
+This is not a good idea because it will harm your beloved plants and make them more susceptible to other diseases and pests.
 If possible, we should let nature regulate itself.
 We can get rid of greenfly on rose bushes by making sure we’re attracting all kinds of insects and species, which will create a balanced eco-system.
 This system will regulate itself via the food chain.

 What amount of greenflies should be concerning?